On this site, what counts as verifiable evidence has a strict meaning.

 If you cannot trace it back to something checkable, it is not evidence here.

-For the most common trap, read Why Screenshots Aren’t Evidence.
+For one of the most common traps, read Why Screenshots Aren’t Evidence.

 A primary source is the original material.